 Millions of microscopic cells make up our body.
-Constant functioning of various parts and biological systems in our body keeps us going every day.
+The constant functioning of various parts and biological systems in our body keeps us going every day.
 Just like how computers have protection mechanisms our body too is well equipped with its very own set of mechanisms that fight to protect.

 As you read on you will know about our body’s top 5 unique Protection Mechanisms:

 Turns out the adrenal glands in our kidneys secrete a stress hormone called adrenaline and the rapid increase in the secretion of adrenaline causes Adrenaline Rush.
 This is triggered by our brain in times of threats and excitement and we are aided with a sudden dose of energy!

 Yawning helps our body at tired moments.
 This involuntary action of our body makes us open our mouth wide and inhale deeply which increases the supply of oxygen into our blood and at the same time increases the output of carbon dioxide.
 Therefore, boosting us with lot of fresh energy!